xinwenfu/VChat_TRUN_ROP/README.md

 <img src="Images/startSHELL.png" width=800>

+### Automatic ROP Chain Generation

+1. **Step 1: Use mona to generate the ROP chain for virtualprotect(.)**.
-   3. We can use the following command provided by [mona.py](https://github.com/corelan/mona) to generate the chain for us.
+   1. We can use the following command provided by [mona.py](https://github.com/corelan/mona) to generate the chain for us.
 The resulting chains will be located in `rop_chains.txt`; if there are missing gadgets, they could be located in `rop.txt` or `rop_suggestions.txt`.
 These will be located in the working directory for the mona.py program and Immunity Debugger, in my case this was in the directory `C:\Users<User>\AppData\Local\VirtualStore\Program Files (x86)\Immunity Inc\Immunity Debugger`.
 You can also use the command `!mona config -set workingfolder c:\logs\E10` to set the folder our output will be stored in.

    ```
    !mona rop -m *.dll -n